 She summarized their approached intro three main ideas.
 First, a podcast needs to craft a unique sound, making all subject matters light and accessible to listeners.
 Second, it needs to tap into listeners’ curiosity, using topics they are already curious about and explain them well.
 Third, producers need to experiment, even though it can be challenging.
 Noguchi suggested sound design and creative production ideas to keep listeners engaged even through boring subject matters.

 For NBC News, audio production is both new and old.
 For years the network had been putting out “Showcasts,” which were basically audio versions of the its television shows.
 This shocked their incoming executive producer for audio and podcasts Steve Lickteig: “There’s no artistry or creativity there!”

 Eventually he came around, acknowledging they had garnered over 18 million downloads using that approach.
 Lickteig now uses the resources NBC has to create a strategy for audio-first content.
 That includes leaning heavily on the NBC newsroom for its talent as well as hiring new people that focus on podcasts only.
 Together they re-work content, re-imagine visuals for audio and make use of the archives while also developing new formats.

 Meanwhile over at The New York Times R&D group, Lead Kourtney Bitterly and her team have been trying to figure out how the advance of smart speakers will figure into the future of podcasts.
-“In the newsrooms we’re used to creating content but with smart speakers we have to create user experiences as well,” she said.
+“In our newsroom, we’re really used to creating content, but with these smart speakers, we’re essentially having to create entire user experiences as well,” she said.